ryanrclewis/saintstombs/regions/italy.md

 - Chiesa di Sant'Agata

   - Servant of God Vittorio Salmeri, priest, d.
-2/5/1954 (between the altars of Sant\'Agata and San Giuseppe)
+2/5/1954 (between the altars of Sant'Agata and San Giuseppe)

 Villafranca di Verona, Province of Verona, Veneto region

 - Parish church

   - Ven.
 Giuseppe Girelli, priest, d.
 5/1/1978 (From Italian: "The mortal remains are solemnly transferred from the Rosegaferro cemetery to the chapel specially prepared in the parish church")

 Villamagna, Province of Chieti, Abruzzo region